14 February 2023 – A new study has shown that small firms with funny business names attract more customers and make more sales.

 The Brighton-based waste collection company leaned on the popular book and film franchise Lord of the Rings for their witty business name.

-Now they have received a cease and desist order from Middle-earth Enterprises, asking the company to stop using this name.
+Now they have received a cease and desist order from Middle-earth Enterprises, asking the firm to stop using this name.
 The letter sates that the company owners are in breach of the franchise’s trademark.

 The letter further demanded that the waste collection business also change its slogan “One Ring To Remove It All” for the same reason.